 Welcome to April’s editorial post, a monthly progress report which rounds-up all the happenings here at Later Levels along with the games we’ve been playing.
 It’s been an exciting few weeks and there’s plenty to tell you about – so let’s find out what has been going on.

 While at a friend’s wedding earlier this month, I pulled my phone out of my pocket to take a picture of the happy couple – and discovered several messages announcing that Later Levels had been picked for the ‘Highly Commended’ spot in the Gaming category of this year’s UK Blog Awards.
 I think I’m still recovering from the shock.
 Thank you so much to everyone who follows the site for all of your support; I honestly can’t tell you how humbled and appreciative I am, and how incredibly lucky I feel.

 To celebrate, the other-half and I will be completing a 12-hour stream of The Elder Scrolls Online (PC version this time) at the end of May so let us know if you fancy joining us with a new character!
 We’ve started to upload all of our previous broadcasts to the Later Levels’ YouTube channel and actually start making some use of it because it has gone unloved for quite some time.
-There’ll hopefully be a few more impromptu streams over the coming month along with some planned events – take a look at the Side-missions page for details.
+There’ll hopefully be a few more impromptu streams over the coming month along with some planned events – take a look at the Side-quests page for details.

 Later Levels (@LaterLevels) April 13, 2019